Online Bachelor of Arts in Mass Communication & Media Studies

 What can you do with a mass communication and media studies degree?

-Graduates with an online Bachelor of Arts in mass communication and media studies can expect to find exciting and fast-paced careers across a variety of fields, including advertising, marketing, writing, editing, public relations and media production.
+Upon graduation, you can expect to find exciting and fast-paced careers across a variety of fields, including advertising, marketing, writing, editing, public relations and media production.
+Career examples include, but aren’t limited to:

 Communications Specialist